milomedia/tilix/_drafts/2020-06-18-summer-solstice-2020.md

 **Heliatek** develops, produces and distributes industrial-grade organic PV solar solutions for virtually any building surface (horizontal, vertical, curved, rigid and flexible).
 Their energy solutions are designed for various traditional – and hitherto impossible – applications.

 Based on its unique features – it is ultra-light, flexible and truly green – HeliaSol® is a ready-to-use solution, ideal for retrofitting on existing building structures.
-HeliaFilm® is tailor-made solar film for companies in the building and construction material industry, to integrate into their façade or roof system products.
+HeliaFilm® is tailor-made solar film for companies in the building and construction materials industry, which can be integrated into their facade or roof system products.

-### Solar Powered Flight
+### Solar powered flight

-PHASA-35 is an unmanned aircraft that s entirely solar-powered and could fly for up to a year at a time.
+PHASA-35 is an unmanned aircraft that is entirely solar-powered and could fly for up to a year at a time.

 Developed by BAE Systems and Prismatic, the plane has a 35-metre wingspan, covered entirely in lightweight solar panels.
-These power the aircraft during the day, and it is kept in the sky at night using energy from inbuilt batteries.
+These power the aircraft during the day, and it is kept in the sky at night using energy from built-in batteries.

-The Royal Australian Air Force recently began testing the innovative aircraft.
-The aircraft flew at an altitude of 7,000ft but it is thought that with further adjustments, it could be used to replace satellites that usually track at 66,000ft.
+The Royal Australian Air Force recently began testing the innovative aircraft, which flew at an altitude of 7,000ft (2,134m).
+However, it is thought that with further adjustments, it could be used to replace satellites that usually track at 66,000ft (20,117m).
 The plane in its current form is expected to become commercially available within 12 months.

-### Solar Film
+### Solar film

 Engineers from the University of Queensland have piloted ‘quantum dots’ solar film with a 16.6% efficiency rate – surpassing the previous 13.4% efficiency rate record.